 Leg wear has come a long way since then and modern hosiery is very different to the ancient examples above.
 Some of the more recent updates actually come from unexpected sources that aren't normally associated with making beautiful underwear.
 In 1598, a Reverend by the name of William Lee invented the very first machine used for knitting.
 Members of the clergy were often the inventors of innovations such as this one, as their lives were dedicated to scholarship.
 Before that, all knitting was done by hand and larger garments like full length items of hosiery were incredibly time-consuming and labour intensive.
 But in the Middle Ages, there was a re-emergence of science and experimentation amongst scholars and in order to make difficult daily life less laborious, scholars would put resources and time into developing new machinery that would speed up daily tasks.
 Modern manufacturing and the fashion world in general is shaped today by the way these early inventors created the first looms and the clothing they produced with them.

-In the 1600s, all silk was imported from China by sea or by cart across land.
-This journey took months and silk was incredibly expensive, making Rev. Lee's gift a very luxurious one and it marked his machine as a true breakthrough in industry.
+In the 1600s, all silk was imported from China by sea or by cart across the land.
+This journey took months and silk was incredibly expensive, making Rev. Lee's gift a very luxurious one and it marked his machine as a true breakthrough in the industry.

 After this first breakthrough, leg wear became a common sight amongst members of the aristocracy.
 Hose was a new and popular form of dress and is associated with many different periods of dress.
 Most noblemen can be seen sporting some form of hose in portraits and paintings and it was a symbol of wealth that an individual could afford such difficult to manufacture items of clothing.